NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/Diversifying-Options/Readme.md

 ## Goals

-1. Generalize the read data generation workflow to make it possible to use more options of the NEAT Read Simulator toolkit (eg error models, coverage options etc).

-2. Extend the mutation spike-in workflow to make it possible to introduce other variant types than single nucleotide variants (SNVs).
+1. Extend the mutation spike-in workflow to make it possible to introduce other variant types than single nucleotide variants (SNVs).

 ## Proposed tasks

-See the README about the workflows in the `workflows` directory for background details on each of the two relevant workflows.
+A WDL uses Bamsurgeon for spiking variants
+Currently the WDL only supports SNVs
+Adding INDELs & SVs

 ### Read data generation